gaolinorange/Ausdt_stamp/README.md

 		python -c "import numpy;print(numpy.__version__)"

-	If not, you can correct it by typing the follow commands.
+	If not, you can correct it by typing the following commands.

 		pip install numpy==1.16.0

 ## Access to Data and Checkpoint

-All the test data and checkpoint have been uploaded to the Dropbox.
+All the test data and checkpoints have been uploaded to the Dropbox.
 So you must have a link with Dropbox to download them.
-We have preprocess the raw data (mesh format) to format that can be fed into our network.
+We have preprocessed the raw data (mesh format) to format that can be fed into our network.
 The raw data have been turned into a ```*.mat``` file, you can download it from [here](https://drive.google.com/file/d/1uoxTuHANhnGRNd9aCULCE8W9WAz0sg4O/view?usp=sharing).
 You can place the file in the ```data``` dir of our repository.
 And for the checkpoint to reproduce the results, you can download it from [here](https://drive.google.com/file/d/1uoxTuHANhnGRNd9aCULCE8W9WAz0sg4O/view?usp=sharing).
 You can run the following command to get the data and checkpoint.

 	bash download_data.sh